 In any event, we consider that a twelve-year time period may be better for such assessments.
+Superannuation is a long-term investment, and we believe that this timeframe encompasses the vast majority of minimum recommended time horizons in place for most investment options.

-It may be that some trustees could successfully argue that some actions are in their members' best financial interests but may not be able to argue that those actions are in those members' best interests (see below for our discussion of this change).
+Regardless of the period used, it also may be that some trustees could successfully argue that some actions are in their members' best financial interests but may not be able to argue that those actions are in those members' best interests.